martinezjf2/new-rails-js/notes.md

 - when submitting a new student, input has to be in, have to inquire validations?

-- playing around with the syntax in my first fetch request in user.js

 Add-ons

-- Form to add books
-- fetch request to delete books
 - when i add a new student how do i get the same css on the element, also, if the number of users is an odd number, the culumns are not perfectly inline.

 - when im adding a new studnet within the showing the books, i only want display form if im on the student home page